NikoLindborg/NikoLindborg/README.md

 I am Niko - Entry-Level software developer.
 I am enthusiastic about web technologies and mobile development.

 Here are some facts about me.
- - I am athletic, I like golfing skiing and powerlifting.
+ - I am athletic, I like golfing, skiing and powerlifting.
  - I ended up studying ICT on a 5 minute whim, and I regret nothing.
  - I am the most proficient with Javascript, react(+native) and node, but I am very fast at learning new technologies
  - I am currently studying IoS development with swiftui